Stunning Walks Around the Kai Iwi Lakes in Dargaville

 Three more days to go!
 Out final stretch of travelling for these 365 Days: 365 Activities is taking us down the Kauri Coast on our way back to Auckland for one last epic day.
-We are so keen to make the most of it that we are squeezing two activities in one today, starting with a trip to the Kai Iwi Lakes!
+We are so keen to make the most of it that we’re stopping by one of the best loved spots of the Kauri Coast area, starting with a trip to the Kai Iwi Lakes!

 A stunning drive though the Waipoua Forest

 Our day starts in Omapere on the coast of the Hokianga Harbour.
 We’ve had an awesome time here over the last three days filled with cultural and natural wonders.
 It only seems fitting to leave the area through one of the most mesmerising tracts of forest we have ever drive through in the New Zealand.
 The road through the Waipoua Forest is lined with giant kauri trees that are hundreds and even thousands of years old.
 It’s a long winding road but one we definitely don’t mind being stuck on.